NEI Pre-doctoral (T35) Summer Research Fellowship Program

 Description of Training Program

 The Graduate Center for Vision Research at the SUNY College of Optometry is seeking applicants for its summer research program supported by a T35 Training Grant from the National Eye Institute.
 The program is designed to introduce optometry students to basic, translational, and clinical vision research and the critical thinking and problem-solving skills essential not only to research, but also to improved clinical practice and patient care.
 If you are an optometry student with a potential interest in research you are strongly encouraged to apply.
 Prior research experience is not a requirement.
-Optometry students who participate in the program will receive a stipend of $4,775 for a full-time, ten-week summer commitment (approximately from June 1 to August 10, 2017) and up to $875 for research-related expenses.
-There are 8 trainee slots open to students who have just completed their first or second year in an accredited optometry program.
+Optometry students who participate in the program will receive a stipend of $5,275 for a full-time, ten-week summer commitment (May to August) and up to $875 for research-related expenses.
+There are 6 trainee slots open to students who have just completed their first or second year in an accredited optometry program.
 In addition, U.S. citizenship or permanent residency is required.
 Students from underrepresented minorities are encouraged to apply.

 To apply, click on the following link for the on-line application: